PharmGKB/PharmCAT/docs/using/Outside-Call-Format.md

 # Outside Call Format

 Typically, PharmCAT uses variant call data to match diplotypes used to find annotations.
-However, you can also give diplotypes, phenotypes, or other allele calls to PharmCAT that were called by other tools.
+However, you can also give diplotypes, phenotypes or other allele calls to PharmCAT that were called by other tools.

 These **outside call files** can be supplied to the [PharmCAT](/using/Running-PharmCAT#outside-calls) tool using the `-po` flag.